gunerkaanalkim/cairn/README.md

 Cairn is a collection of modern, signal-based Angular components and utilities.
 It focuses on zero-dependency, headless-capable designs that seamlessly integrate with the latest Angular features.

-## Live Demo

-A live demo of the packages is available at: [https://gunerkaanalkim.github.io/cairn/](https://gunerkaanalkim.github.io/cairn/)
+## Documentation and live demo

+The documentation site carries a live, editable example for every feature next to the code that produces it: [https://gunerkaanalkim.github.io/cairn/](https://gunerkaanalkim.github.io/cairn/)

+The same pages are available as Markdown in [`docs/`](./docs), starting from [the documentation index](./docs/README.md).

 ## Packages